RakeshDesale/Python-Development/Logic-Based-Programming/LBP-185/README.md

 # Problem Statement:

 There are 3 friends named Ronaldo,Messi,Rooney who worked at a compnay.
-Given their monthly salaries and monthly expendictures, returns the highest saving amoung them.
+Given their monthly salaries and monthly expendictures, returns the highest saving among them.

 ### Input Format